reannalp/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    `An adaptive site uses % to resize elements as the viewport gets smaller.
+A fully responsive site uses media breakpoints with px, %, and em/rem to not only scale but also change elements as needed at specific breakpoints.`

 2. Describe what it means to be mobile first vs desktop first.

+    `How the site is first designed.
+So a mobile first site is designed initially at a mobile scale and then breakpoints are set w/ mid-width and elements adjusted for tablet/desktop.
+Desktop first is the opposite, designed initially for desktop and then max-width breakpoints set for smaller devices.`

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    `It sets the default font size to 10px which allows for easy calculation of font sizes for use with rem.
+Like 1.6rem is clearly 16px with this method.`

 4. How would you describe preprocessing to someone new to CSS?

+    `It's like a shorthand almost.
+It makes it so you can do complex CSS stuff in really simple ways and then the preprocessor will compile it into raw CSS for you.`

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    `Definitely parametric mixins.
+I love the ability to make those sort of "shortcuts".
+Everything is so much cleaner.
+I had some trouble with nesting media queries, but once I got the hang of it, it made sense.`

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.